Muhammed-Sameih/alx-system_engineering-devops/0x00-shell_basics/README.md

 	5- A script that display current directory contents.
 	6- A script that creates a directory named my_first_directory in the /tmp/ directory.
 	7- A script that move the file betty from /tmp/ to /tmp/my_first_directory.
+	8- A script that delete the file betty.